-This tool is meant to provide an estimate of what your Merit Scholarship might be.
-It may be used by U.S. Citizens or other individuals who meet eligibility criteria for submitting a Free Application for Federal Student Aid (FAFSA).
-To calculate your potential merit-based aid, enter your GPA and your ACT (see SAT conversion chart) below.
+This tool is meant to provide an ESTIMATE of what your Milligan Academic Merit Scholarship might be.
+To calculate your potential merit-based aid, enter your GPA and your ACT (see SAT or GED/HiSET conversion charts below).

-- Your Milligan admission application serves as the application for Milligan academic merit scholarships — no additional scholarship application is necessary for these merit awards.
+- SCHOLARSHIP APPLICATION: No additional scholarship application is necessary for these merit awards.
 You’ll be notified at the point of admission of your award eligibility.
+Apply for admission now!

 SAT-ACT Conversion Chart

 Milligan uses the highest total SAT score OR the highest composite ACT score.
 We do not “superscore” for awarding purpose.

 SAT: Older SAT scores (prior to March 2016) use Critical Reading + Math total.
 New SAT scores (after March 2016) use highest total score.

 - Some other scholarship and aid programs are excluded from merit scholarship eligibility, including Goah Diversity Scholars and Jeanes Honors Scholarships.
 Athletes should see requirements above and talk to their coach.